marklogic/node-client-api/README.md

 ### To do for early access 2

-* documents.patch() - including custom apply
-* optional datatypes for queries and facets
 * HTTP errors as instance of Error
-* robust error handling, logging, and request tuning
 * jsdoc
-* examples

 ### Deferred to early access 3

+* robust error handling, logging, and request tuning
+* optional datatypes for queries and facets
 * bulk conditional content
 * queryBuilder.calculate() - values()
 * queryBuilder.slice() - iterator (aka reducer)